 The Most Popular Birding Competition

 As we mentioned, big year birding can be a personal challenge for the birder, but it’s also a popular competition sponsored by the American Birding Association.
-In 2016, the ABA named John Weigel as the winner.
+The ABA named John Weigel as one of its winners in the past.
 He sighted a total of eight hundred and thirty-six different species of birds.
 Not only did he win that year he also set a new Big Year Birding record.
 Below, we’ll briefly go over the simple rules of the competition before we delve into how you can prepare for the next Big Year and basic rules that apply to personal challenges.

 Currently, there are several big birding year competitions that take place in America, in the lower forty-eight states, or on a global level.
 We’ll mainly focus on the Big Year hosted by the American Birding Association, although we will include some tips on how you can plan out a global birding trip.